Refining Datapath for Microscaling ViTs

 \section{Conclusions}

 In this work, we propose fully hardware-accelerated ViTs in MXInt and customize hardware datapath optimization for MXInt operators.
 We explore the tradeoff between model accuracy and area efficiency of the MXInt hardware operators and determine a balance for efficient acceleration.
-We show that our method achieves low-bit computation without the need for model fine-tuning.
 Given the block sharing property of the MXInt format, our proposed datapath optimization techniques further tailor operators with complex circuitry to efficient LUTs.
 Our optimization realizes all operations mapped to efficient hardware on the fabric and has shown significant improvements compared to vanilla floating-point designs.

-Our future work will focus on two directions.
-First, our work maximizes the sharing block size for the MXInt format while preserving no control flow overhead.
-We plan to explore a variety of sharing block sizes and analyze their corresponding effects on both hardware efficiency and model accuracy.
-Second, we observed that DSP blocks are not amenable to MXInt synthesis and will explore logic synthesis techniques for FPGA-specific IPs, such as DSP blocks, for efficient FPGA resource utilization.